felipevalenciaclavijo/Space-Kadet-Game/README.md

 # Space Kadet - Final Project
-Space Shooter is similar to the asteroid game.
+Space Kadet is similar to the asteroid game.

 ## Getting Started
 ---